dagbjorn/microcoffeeoncloud/README.md

     docker-compose down

 ## <a name="run-microcoffee"></a>Run Microcoffee
+When running microcoffee, you need to observe dependencies between the microservices so they are started in the correct order.

+1. Start with the authorization server (Keycloak).
+Keycloak takes quite a long time to start.
+1. Start the config server.
+This may be done in parallel with the authorization server.
-When running microcoffee, the config server must be started first followed by the discovery server.
-Finally, the other microservices are started all together.
-Make sure the previous microservice has started completely, before starting the next.
+1. When the config server is running, start the discovery server.
+1. When all three servers are running, start the other microservices, including the database, all together.

 A microservice is started by running `docker-compose up -d` or by using the convenience batch file `run-docker.bat` as shown below.
 The batch file will stop any running containers before bringing them up again.

 :warning: The startup time is rather long, at least on my machine.

-From the `configserver`folder, run:
+From the `authserver` and `configserver` folders, run:

     run-docker.bat

-Then, when the config server is up and running (takes about 40 secs), move on to the `discovery` folder and start the discovery server.
+Then, when the config server is up and running, move on to the `discovery` folder and start the discovery server.

-Finally, when the discovery server is up and running (takes another 60 secs), move on to the `gateway` folder and start the remaining microservices (may take as long as 5 minutes or even more).
+Finally, when all three servers are up and running, move on to the `gateway` folder and start the remaining microservices.

 For testing individual projects outside Docker, run:

     run-local.bat

-This is a batch file that starts a Spring Boot application by running `mvn spring-boot:run -Dspring-boot.run.profiles=devlocal`.
+:point_right: Check the contents of each batch file to see what it does.
+For instance, for starting the database and the authorization server, MongoDB and Keycloak must be installed locally.

 ## <a name="give-a-spin"></a>Give Microcoffee a spin
 After microcoffee has started, navigate to the coffee shop to place your first coffee order: